Definition

 What is a carrier cloud?

 A carrier cloud is a cloud computing environment that is owned and operated by a traditional telecommunications service provider.
 A telecom carrier is a company that is authorized by regulatory agencies to operate a telecommunications system.
-Examples of popular telecom carriers include AT&T, Sprint (acquired by T-Mobile) and Verizon.
+Examples of popular telecom carriers include AT&T, T-Mobile and Verizon.

-Carrier clouds integrate some of the components and features found in telecom networks such as wide area networks (WAN), virtual private networks (VPN), open APIs and dynamic resource allocation.
-This allows carrier cloud customers to deploy more intensive applications in a cloud environment.
+Carrier clouds integrate some components and features found in telecom networks, such as wide area networks (WANs), virtual private networks, open application programming interfaces and dynamic resource allocation.
+This enables carrier cloud customers to deploy more intensive applications in a cloud environment.
 The goal of a carrier cloud is to enable the same level of security and reliability as an organization's on-premises architecture but includes carrier networks that connect data centers and cloud users.

 Benefits of using a carrier cloud

-When compared to a classic cloud system, a potential benefit of choosing a cloud network owned by a major telecom carrier is the ability to run time-sensitive, demanding and complex applications.
-A classic cloud infrastructure is not necessarily robust enough to support major applications and websites, while large carriers have the resources to support major projects.
+Compared to a classic cloud system, a potential benefit of choosing a cloud network owned by a major telecom carrier is that it provides the ability to run time-sensitive, demanding and complex applications.
+A classic cloud infrastructure is not necessarily able to support major applications and websites, while large carriers have the resources to support major projects.

-Carriers' WANs can connect multiple data centers to each other and to cloud users, spanning large geographic locations.
-This make carrier clouds more reliable than smaller cloud environments, especially since traditional clouds may need to rely heavily on a data center based outside a specific geographic location.
+Carriers' WANs can connect multiple data centers to each other and to cloud users and span large geographic locations.
+This makes carrier clouds more reliable than smaller cloud environments, especially since traditional clouds might need to rely on a data center based outside a specific geographic location.

-Choosing a carrier cloud may prevent issues that include latency, security breaches and difficulty transferring sensitive information.
+Carrier clouds could prevent issues such as latency, security breaches and difficulty transferring sensitive information.

 In addition, large telecom providers already own expansive infrastructure and wired communication services, data centers and business partnerships in various geographic locations.
-They may be able to access client insight on a larger scale than a small company.
-They also may offer built-in software to serve common business needs.
-Another benefit may be telecom service providers' proven reputations to serve their customers.
+They might be able to access client insight on a larger scale than a small company.
+They might also offer built-in software to serve common business needs.
+Another benefit could be that the telecom service providers have a proven reputations to serve their customers.

 Continue Reading About carrier cloud